 - Connect with your academic advisor to confer on course selection and progress throughout your studies.

-- You will need to complete all requirements listed on the Minor Form before filing for graduation.
+- You will need to complete all requirements listed on the Minor Form before filing

 - Mary Bowman Fellowship [pdf]